vbgr/ids/README.md

 can be encrypted.
 Then we chose $e$ so that $\gcd(e, \phi(n)) = 1$ and calculate $d$ so that $ed \equiv 1 mod \phi(n)$.

-The bellow Python example shows the full id generation logic.
+The Python example below shows the full id generation logic.

 ```python
 ALPHABET = "0123456789ABCDEFGHJKMNPQRSUVWXYZ"